Future Integrated Soldier Technology: Subsystems

 Command and Control is aimed to improve fire team and local commanders' awareness of the situation.
-Lethality is as the name suggests and includes new weapon systems such as the new NLAW and Javelin anti tank weapons and the new sights for the SA80.
+Lethality is as the name suggests and includes new weapon systems such as the (then) new NLAW and Javelin anti tank weapons and the new sights for the SA80.
 Mobility includes areas such as route planning and GPS locations, survivability includes armour and stealth and sustainability includes areas such as power supplies with the system aiming to run off new next generation power cells.

-The Surveillance and Target Acquisition (STA) element of FIST was contracted to Thales to deliver a range of sights, target locators, periscopes and digital cameras in 2010-14 at a cost of £150 million.
-They equip nearly 11,000 troops from all 3 services.
+The Surveillance and Target Acquisition (STA) element of FIST was contracted to Thales to deliver a range of sights, target locators, periscopes and digital cameras in 2010–2014 at a cost of £150 million.
+They equip nearly 11,000 troops from all three services.

 Timescales

-The project aimed to deploy a whole suite of digitized weapon platforms by 2008.
-First major trials of the FIST system were completed on Salisbury Plain in January, 2005.
-In these trials at the Salisbury Plain training area.
-70 soldiers were equipped with the prototype FIST technology including GPS, communications and weapon sights and compared to the effectiveness of 70 conventionally equipped soldiers.
+The project aimed to deploy a suite of digitized weapon platforms by 2008.
+The first major trials of the FIST system were completed at the Salisbury Plain Training Area in January 2005, when 70 soldiers were equipped with the prototype FIST technology including GPS, communications and weapon sights, and compared to the effectiveness of 70 conventionally equipped soldiers.
 A further FIST V2 trial was scheduled for 2006.

-35,000 sets of kit are expected to be bought and issued between 2015 and 2020.
-This equipment is designed to bring the British infantryman up to standards and link with new technology currently employed, including the new underslung grenade launcher for the SA80 and the deployed Bowman communications network.
-It is not intended that every soldier be equipped with FIST: instead unit commanders will request FIST kits as necessary and so they can be tailored to the situation and mission aims.
+35,000 sets of kit were expected to be bought and issued between 2015 and 2020.
+This equipment was designed to bring the British infantryman up to standards and link with new technology currently employed, including the new underslung grenade launcher for the SA80 and the deployed Bowman communications network.
+It was not intended that every soldier be equipped with FIST: instead unit commanders would request FIST kits as necessary so they can be tailored to the situation and mission aims.

-As well as linking into the new technology for the soldier it is designed to link in with other communications systems as well as the UK UAV project called Watchkeeper.
+As well as linking into the new technology for the soldier, it was designed to link in with other communications systems as well as the UK UAV project called Watchkeeper.

 Dismounted Situational Awareness

-As of 2016, the MoD publicised plans to replace the existing Bowman with a system named Morpheus.
+In 2016, the MoD publicised plans to replace the existing Bowman with a system named Morpheus.
 Morpheus "will deliver the next generation of Tactical Communication and Information Systems (TacCIS) capability.
 It will address critical system obsolescence and introduce a more agile TacCIS solution (both technical and business).".
 The element of Morpheus that handles communications for the infantry soldier is known as Dismounted Situational Awareness (DSA).